 Crum is chief scientist at Dolby Laboratories, leading the company's integration of neuroscience and sensory data science into its entertainment, communication and future technologies.
 She is also adjunct professor at Stanford University, where her work focuses on the impact and feedback potential of gaming and immersive environments, such as augmented and virtual reality, on neuroplasticity and learning.
 She has been recognized with the Advanced Imaging Society's Distinguished Leadership Award and the Consumer Technology Association's Technology and Standards Achievement Award for work towards the introduction of affordable, over-the-counter hearing-aid devices, and she is a fellow of the Audio Engineering Society.
 She has also been named to Billboard Magazine's 100 most influential female executives in the music industry.
 Prior to joining Dolby Laboratories, Crum was Research Faculty in the Department of Biomedical Engineering at Johns Hopkins School of Medicine.

-Doerr was an original investor and board member at Google and Amazon, helping to create more than 500,000 jobs and the world’s second and third most valuable companies.
-He’s passionate about helping entrepreneurs reimagine the future, from health care transformation to machine learning.
-Outside of his leadership at Kleiner Perkins Caufield & Byers, he works with social entrepreneurs for change in public education, the climate crisis and global poverty, and he serves on the board of the Obama Center and ONE.org.
+Doerr was an original investor and board member at Amazon and Google and has helped create more than a million jobs and some of the world's most valuable companies.
+Outside of Kleiner Perkins, he works with social entrepreneurs for change in public education, the climate crisis and global poverty.
+Doerr serves on the board of Breakthrough Energy Ventures and ONE.org.

 Kirsty Duncan is the Minister of Science and Minister of Sport and Persons with Disabilities for the Government of Canada.
 As a member of Parliament, she has been the voice on Parliament Hill for the citizens of Etobicoke-North since 2008.
-Duncan has also been the driving force for putting science front and center in the federal government's agenda.
+Duncan has also been a driving force for putting science front and center in the federal government's agenda.
 She is committed to strengthening science and evidence-based decision making and fostering a culture of curiosity in Canada.
+And she is taking action to improve equity, diversity and youth participation in Canada’s research community.

-Duncan is a medical geographer who led an expedition to remote Svalbard, Norway, to search for the cause of the Spanish Flu, the deadliest of flu pandemics, which has killed upwards of 40 million people worldwide.
+Duncan is a medical geographer who led an expedition to remote Svalbard, Norway, to search for the cause of the Spanish Flu, the deadliest of flu pandemics, which has killed upwards of 50 million people worldwide.
 She is internationally recognized as a leading expert in pandemic influenza and environmental change and its impact on human health.
 As a fierce defender of the environment, Duncan contributed to the Intergovernmental Panel on Climate Change, an organization which, jointly with Al Gore, won the Nobel Peace Prize in 2007.
-Prior to entering politics in 2008, Duncan was an associate professor at the University of Toronto.
+Prior to entering politics in 2008, Duncan was an associate professor at the University of Toronto and the University of Windsor.

-Throughout his career, Oskar Eustis has been dedicated to the development of new plays as a director, dramaturg and producer.
-Among the plays he's helped bring into being, you can count Angels in America, Hamilton and Fun Home, with more new work constantly on the bubble.
-Throughout his career, he has also produced Shakespeare in venues around the US, from prisons to Broadway, including the Public's summer 2017 staging of Julius Ceasar in modern dress.
+Throughout his career, Oskar Eustis has been dedicated to the development of new plays and the classics as a director, dramaturg and producer.
+Among the plays he's helped bring into being, you can count Angels in America, the Tony-winning Hamilton and Fun Home, with more new work constantly on the bubble.
+Throughout his career, he has also produced and directed Shakespeare in venues around the US, from prisons to Broadway, including The Public's 2017 free Shakespeare in the Park staging of Julius Ceasar that generated a national conversation.

 As Ian Firth writes: "I have been fortunate enough to work on some of the world's most amazing bridges, and I lead fantastic teams of engineers involved in the design, construction and management of bridges all over the world.
 Since 1990, when I became a Partner in Flint & Neill, the UK engineering consultants who I joined as a young graduate in 1979, I have helped to grow the firm into one of the world's leading bridge design consultancies.
 Flint & Neill joined the Danish COWI Group in 2008 and rebranded as COWI (UK) in January 2017.